M64GitHub/zigreSID/README.md

 <br>

 ## 🎼 About the **ReSIDDmpPlayer**
-###  Audio Buffer Generation
+###  Realtime Audio Buffer Generation via Callback
-**`ReSIDDmpPlayer`** is currently the main method to playback whole SID tunes, or sound effects.
-Is designed to handle SID sound playback in the most simple way (see demo code below).
-Internally it operates by managing audio buffer generation and SID register updates based on reading the registers values from a dump, in repeated steps.
+**`ReSIDDmpPlayer`**  is the primary method for playing back complete SID tunes or sound effects.
+It provides a simple way to handle SID sound playback (see demo code below).
+Internally, it manages audio buffer generation and SID register updates, continuously reading and processing register values from a dump file in steps triggered by the audio-callback.

-### 🧬 **How Audio Buffer Generation Works**
+### 🧬 **How Realtime Audio Buffer Generation Works**

 #### 🔄 **Frame-Based SID Register Processing**
 - **SID dumps** contain **SID register values** representing audio frames.